-The DOL-authorized OSHA 30-Hour General Industry course for supervisors and safety personnel — completed entirely online, at your pace, on any device.
+The OSHA 30-Hour General Industry course for supervisors and safety personnel, completed entirely online at your pace, on any device.
 Get the official OSHA (DOL) card that demonstrates supervisory-level safety knowledge in warehousing, manufacturing, healthcare, and facilities.
 Includes a free study guide PDF.

-Completing this course earns you an official OSHA (DOL) wallet card — the physical credential that demonstrates supervisory-level safety knowledge to employers, insurers, and compliance auditors in general industry workplaces nationwide.
-It is not a certification or license — it is a DOL-recognized training completion card.
+Completing this course earns you an official OSHA (DOL) wallet card the physical credential that demonstrates supervisory-level safety knowledge to employers, insurers, and compliance auditors in general industry workplaces nationwide.
+It is not a professional license or certification.
+It is a training completion card recognized by the U.S. Department of Labor.

-Our online version is 100% DOL-authorized and IACET accredited.
-The DOL card you receive is identical to one earned in a classroom — the training meets the exact same federal standards.
+This training is delivered through an OSHA-authorized provider and IACET accredited.
+The DOL card you receive is identical to one earned in a classroom.
+The training meets the same federal standards.
 Online OSHA 30 General Industry is legitimate, legal, and accepted by employers nationwide.

-Yes — when it's DOL-authorized.
-Our training meets the U.S. Department of Labor's Outreach Training Program requirements.
+Yes.
+Training is delivered through an OSHA-authorized online Outreach provider, meeting all U.S. Department of Labor Outreach Training Program requirements.
 The OSHA (DOL) card you receive carries the same authority as any in-person OSHA 30 General Industry card and is accepted by employers nationwide.
 The training format does not affect legitimacy.

 One price.
 Everything included.
 No upsells, no surprise charges at checkout.
 Here is exactly what every student receives.

-Your official OSHA (DOL) card is mailed to your address within 3–5 weeks.
-This is the real, physical credential — DOL-issued, accepted on job sites, construction bids, and federally-funded projects nationwide.
-Lost it?
-90-day free replacement included.
+Your official OSHA (DOL) card is mailed to your address within 2 weeks.
+This is the real, physical credential.
+Accepted on job sites, construction bids, and federally-funded projects nationwide.

 A free job aid PDF covering key OSHA construction standards, hazard recognition checklists, and quick-reference safety rules.
-Download it the moment you enroll — use it during training or keep it on your phone for quick reference on the job site.
+Download it right after enrolling, use it during training or keep it on your phone for quick reference on the job site.

 Download your certificate the moment you finish.
 PDF format, ready to print, email to your employer, or attach to a job application.
 Accepted as proof of training completion before your physical DOL card arrives.

 Real human support, not bots.
-Our team responds in under 3 minutes around the clock — for questions about your course, card, certificate, or enrollment.
+Our team responds in under 3 minutes around the clock for questions about your course, card, or certificate, or enrollment.
 We're here whenever you need us.

 Before you enroll anywhere, ask these three questions.
 Here's how we answer them.

-Our training is delivered through a DOL-authorized OSHA Outreach Training provider.
-That means your course meets the exact federal requirements set by the U.S. Department of Labor — and your card is the real thing.
+Training is delivered through an OSHA-authorized online Outreach provider.
+That means your course meets the exact federal requirements set by the U.S. Department of Labor.
+Your card is the real thing.

-Our training provider is accredited by IACET (International Accreditors for Continuing Education and Training) — the gold standard for workplace training quality.
+Our training provider is accredited by IACET (International Accreditors for Continuing Education and Training), the international standard for workplace training quality.
 The OSHA 30 General Industry course awards 3.0 Continuing Education Units (CEUs), which count toward employer records, HR compliance programs, and continuing education programs.

-The OSHA (DOL) card from our training is accepted by employers, federal agencies, and compliance auditors in general industry nationwide.
+The OSHA (DOL) card from this training is accepted by employers, federal agencies, and compliance auditors in general industry nationwide.
 It carries the same weight as any card issued through in-person classroom training.

-Yes — as long as the training is DOL-authorized.
+Yes, when the training is from an OSHA-authorized provider.
 Our training is.
 The card does not say "online" on it.
 It is the official OSHA (DOL) wallet card, period.
-Thousands of supervisors and managers in general industry use online DOL-authorized training to meet their employer's requirements.
+Thousands of supervisors and managers in general industry use online OSHA Outreach training to meet their employer's requirements.

 Yes.
 DOL-authorized online and in-person training both issue the identical OSHA (DOL) wallet card.
 The training format does not affect the card.
-Always verify your employer's acceptance policy — most general industry employers accept DOL-authorized online training.
+Most general industry employers accept DOL-authorized online training.

-Your digital completion certificate downloads immediately upon passing.
-Your physical OSHA (DOL) wallet card is mailed within 3–5 weeks.
-If your employer needs proof before the card arrives, your certificate works as interim documentation.
+Your certificate of completion downloads immediately upon passing.
+Your physical OSHA (DOL) wallet card is mailed within within 2 weeks.
+If your employer needs proof before the card arrives, your certificate of completion is interim documentation.

 The OSHA 30-Hour General Industry curriculum is set by the U.S. Department of Labor.
 Required topics must be completed; remaining hours are filled with elective topics.
-A minimum of 4 days is required to complete the course — no more than 7.5 hours per day per DOL rules.
+A minimum of 5 days is required to complete the course.
+DOL rules cap training at 7.5 hours per day.

 OSHA 30 General Industry is not required by state law in most states — but many employers in manufacturing, warehousing, healthcare, and utilities require it for supervisory roles.
 Check the scenarios below.